benisalla/MGTLR/README.md

 ## Usage

-How you can use this code
+How you can use this code:

 ### Training